Protecting Our Drinking Water

 Clean Water Fund initiatives for protecting our sources of drinking water include:

-- Source Water Protection Planning – This initiative increases the number communities MDH is able to assist in the development and implementation of sources water protection plans.
+- Source Water Protection Planning – This initiative increases the number of communities MDH is able to assist in the development and implementation of source water protection plans.

 - Source Water Protection Grants – In this economically challenging time, a modest grant, sometimes matched with other funds, can enable a local water supplier to take concrete actions to protect the source of their drinking water.